JABUBROWN/MGraph/README.md

 # MGraph: Adaptive Multi-Graph Neural Network for Traffic Flow Forecasting

-This repository contains the implementation of **MGraph**, a novel adaptive multi-graph neural network for dynamic spatial-temporal traffic flow forecasting, as presented in the paper *"MGraph: Adaptive Multi-Graph Neural Network for Dynamic Spatial-Temporal Traffic Flow Forecasting"* , submitted to IEEE Transactions on Intelligent Transportation Systems (T-ITS).
+This repository contains the implementation of **MGraph**, a novel adaptive multi-graph neural network for dynamic spatial-temporal traffic flow forecasting, as presented in the paper *"Modulated Graph Neural Network for Dynamic Spatiotemporal
+Traffic Forecasting"* , submitted to Electronics (MDPI).

 MGraph leverages an adaptive adjacency matrix and a weekly regularity scheme to model evolving spatial dependencies and temporal periodicity in traffic flow data.
 The model achieves state-of-the-art performance on datasets like PeMS03, PeMS04, PeMS07, PeMS08, and METR-LA, with significant accuracy (e.g., 8.7% MAE reduction on PeMS08) and computational efficiency (e.g., 199.6% runtime reduction on PeMS08).